idaholab/moose/modules/subchannel/doc/content/index.md

 !style halign=center
-MOOSE-SubChannel is a Subchannel application for performing reactor core, single-phase thermal-hydraulic simulations, for water-cooled, bare rod, square lattice bundles or metal-cooled (sodium, lead), wire-wrapped/bare rod, triangular lattice bundles.
+MOOSE-SubChannel is a Subchannel application for performing reactor core, single-phase thermal-hydraulic simulations, for bare rod, square lattice bundles or wire-wrapped/bare rod, triangular lattice bundles.
+It can model water cooled or metal cooled (lead, sodium, LBE) bundles.
 It is based on the [MOOSE framework](https://mooseframework.inl.gov), and builds on the framework and modules for many of its capabilities.

 !row!
 !col! small=12 medium=4 large=4 icon=get_app